int128/kauthproxy/README.md

 kauthproxy requires the following privileges:

-- Get the Service of Kubernetes Dashboard.
+- Get the Service of Headlamp.
-- List the Pods of Kubernetes Dashboard.
+- List the Pods of Headlamp.
-- Port-forward to the Pod of Kubernetes Dashboard.
+- Port-forward to the Pod of Headlamp.

 If you need to assign the least privilege for production, see [an example of `Role`](e2e_test/kauthproxy-role.yaml).

 ## Usage